alonzi/fundamentals/analysis_tips/exploratory data analysis.md

-for a great intro read: http://r4ds.had.co.nz/exploratory-data-analysis.html
+for a great intro read: http://r4ds.had.co.nz/exploratory-data-analysis.html  (it's chapter 7)

 * exploratory data analysis, or EDA for short
 * EDA is not a formal process with a strict set of rules.
 More than anything, EDA is a state of mind.